Access4all/adg/pages/knowledge/screen-readers/mobile/reading-websites/README.md

 ## Opening a website

 We advise you to activate your mobile screen reader only when reading and interacting with a web page.
-For anything else (like entering an URL into the browser's address bar) we advise you to deactivate it temporarily.
-As soon as the web page has loaded, start your screen reader again.
+For anything else like entering an URL into the browser's address bar we advise you to deactivate it temporarily; as soon as the web page has loaded, start it again.

 - For VoiceOver/iOS, use the accessibility shortcut by tripple clicking the Home button (if you haven't done this yet, go back and read [VoiceOver/iOS configuration](/setup/screen-readers/voiceover-ios/)).
 - For Talkback, (???is there a shortcut meanwhile???).